 Even if your price was appropriate at the time you listed the property, market values might have gone down since.
 Perhaps you've already noticed a trend yourself, as nearby "For Sale" signs start sporting "Price Reduced" riders or as you browse MLS listings and find better and better bargains.

 Before jumping to conclusions, figure out how long most homes take to sell where you live.
-Maybe what feels like a long time to you is actually normal.
+What feels like a long time to you could actually be normal.
 Your real estate agent can check the Multiple Listing Service (MLS) and tell you the average number of days local properties remain on the market in your area.

-If you've already passed the average "days on market" without offers or serious buyer interest, then a price reduction may be in order.
-Your agent can suggest an appropriate reduction--which will ideally need to be enough to bring back buyers who passed on the house the first time.
+If you've already passed the average "days on market" without offers or serious buyer interest, then a price reduction could be in order.
+Your agent can suggest an appropriate reduction; one deep enough to bring back buyers who passed on the house the first time.

 What might set your house apart from the others and bring interested buyers in the door, or seal the deal once they've looked?